 Signs And Symptoms Of Abnormal Behavior in Children

 Children are cute when naughty.
-A few tantrums, arguments, and yelling once in a while is not abnormal.
-But if such behavior becomes a daily occurrence, then it is a cause for concern.
-Here are some signs that indicate that your child’s behavior is abnormal.
+A few tantrums, arguments, and yelling once in a while are not abnormal.
+But if such behavior becomes a daily occurrence, then it is a cause for concern and the child may require behavior modification.
+Here are some signs and insights into child psychology that indicate your child’s behavior is abnormal (2).

-- Your child seems to have difficulty managing his emotions.
-He has frequent emotional outbursts and minor things bother him.
+- Your child seems to have difficulty managing their emotions.
+They have frequent emotional outbursts, and minor things bother them.

-- It is not normal if your eight-year-old girl or boy becomes impulsive.
-They may display destructive behavior like hitting, throwing things, screaming, etc.
+- It is not normal if your eight-year-old becomes impulsive and displays destructive behavior like hitting, throwing things, screaming, etc.

-- Your little boy maybe lying more often than you realized.
+- Your little child may be lying more often than you realize.
 Stealing or taking things that do not belong to them becomes a habit.

-- Your child’s behavior is affecting his performance at school.
-For example, your kid may be getting into fights, going late to class or missing classes.
+- Your child’s behavior is affecting their performance at school.
+For instance, your child may be getting into fights, going late to class, or missing classes.

-- Spats and disagreements that your seven-year-old girl has with peers become problems that affect her social life.
+- Spats and disagreements your seven-year-old has with peers become problems that affect their social life.
 That is not normal.

 - Your child starts questioning your instructions and does not respond to discipline.
-He may defy rules just to challenge you.
+They may defy rules just to challenge you.

 - It is not normal for children to harm themselves or even think about self-harm.
 So, if they are harming themselves physically and having suicidal tendencies, you should be worried.

-Minor abnormal behaviors can be corrected through behavior therapy and change in parenting styles.
-What are such behavior disorders in childen which can be dealt with some effort?
+Also, minor abnormal behaviors can be corrected through behavior therapy and parenting style changes.
+What are such behavior disorders in children that can be dealt with some effort?

 8 Common Behavioral Problems In Children

 It is common for children to break the rules and go against the norm to ‘test’ authority.
 Only that way do they understand what behavior is appropriate and what is not.
-Read on to learn about the behaviors that kids tend to exhibit from time to time and how you can handle a child with behavior problems.
+Read on to learn about the behaviors that children tend to exhibit from time to time and the right parenting skills to handle a child with behavior problems.

 1. Disrespect and backtalk

-When your three-year-old daughter talks back to you, it may seem funny and adorable.
-But when your seven-year-old girl shouts out a ‘no’ every time you tell her to do something, it can get on your nerves.
+When your three-year-old talks back to you, it may seem funny and adorable.
+But when your seven-year-old shouts out a ‘no’ every time you tell them to do something, it can get on your nerves.
 If not handled properly, backtalk can lead to arguments between parents and children.